List of His Dark Materials and The Book of Dust characters: Malcolm Polstead

 Malcolm Polstead and his dæmon Asta are eleven at the start of La Belle Sauvage.
 He is the protagonist of the story and is described as having "an inquisitive, kindly disposition, a stocky build, and ginger hair".
 His dæmon Asta has not yet settled into her final form.
 Malcolm is a regular visitor at the Priory of Saint Rosamund.

 During La Belle Sauvage, Malcolm is living and working with his parents at their tavern.
-He attends school locally, and the Magisterium is seen influencing the young children by inviting them into a special club intended to intimidate and inform on people and events viewed unfavourably by the Church; Malcolm manages to avoid participating.
+He attends the local school, where the Magisterium is seen influencing the pupils by encouraging them to join a club where they learn to intimidate and inform on people viewed unfavourably by the Church; Malcolm manages to avoid participating.
 Malcolm is viewed as a helpful and friendly boy who frequently visits and helps the nuns who live at the nearby priory.
 Malcolm becomes fascinated by the infant Lyra and becomes privy to the fact she is being secretly raised by the sisters due to the nature of her birth parents.
-When Malcolm accidentally stumbles upon Oakley Street operatives, he begins to become involved in some spying due to wanting to protect the infant Lyra whom the Church appears to be after.
+When Malcolm accidentally stumbles upon Oakley Street operatives, he begins to become involved in some spying as he wants to protect the infant Lyra whom the Church appears to be after.

 Lord Asriel visits the priory and requests Malcolm's help in escaping capture after seeing the infant Lyra.
 Asriel has Malcolm's canoe upgraded by local Gyptians craftsmen, and leaves his card inviting Malcolm to call on him if help is needed.
-Gyptian Farder Coram warns Malcolm of the upcoming storm, during which Malcolm goes to the priory to ensure that the infant Lyra and sisters are safe.
+Gyptian Farder Coram warns Malcolm of the upcoming storm, during which Malcolm goes to the priory to ensure that the infant Lyra and the sisters are safe.
 Malcolm rescues Alice and Lyra from being kidnapped by Gerard Bonneville.
 Malcolm kills the violent and insane Bonneville.
 He and Alice take the infant Lyra to Lord Asriel.

 By the time of Lyra's Oxford, Malcolm is a scholar at Jordan College.

 In The Secret Commonwealth, Dr Malcolm Polstead is a history scholar at Durham College, at Oxford University in Lyra's world.
 Asta has settled as a large ginger cat.
 Malcolm has been Lyra's tutor.
 Now, he realises that he is in love with her.
 He is sent by Oakley Street to investigate the phenomenon of rose oil allowing for the perception of Dust.